oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | No table composition style is defined. | Tables are a fundamental way of organizing information.
 The Record first class type holds tabular information that can be represented as both arrays and maps in multiple data formats. |
 | Data-centric design is often Anglocentric, embedding English-language identifiers in protocol data. | Information-centric design encourages definition of natural-language-agnostic protocols while supporting localization of identifiers within applications. |

+**Implementation**

+Two general approaches can be used to implement IM-based specifications:
+1) Translate the IM to a format-specific schema language such [Relax-NG](#relaxng), [JSON Schema](#jsonschema) or [CDDL](#cddl), then use existing serialization and validation libraries to process data instances in the selected format.
+2) Use the IM directly as a format-independent schema language, using IM serialization and validation libraries to process data instances without a separate schema-generation or code-generation step.

 # 3 JADN Types
 JADN first-class types are defined in terms of their characteristics: